deepset-ai/haystack/docs/_src/api/api/reader.md

 - `checkpoints_to_keep`: maximum number of train checkpoints to save.
 :param caching whether or not to use caching for preprocessed dataset
 - `cache_path`: Path to cache the preprocessed dataset
+- `processor`: The processor to use for preprocessing.
+If None, the default SquadProcessor is used.

 **Returns**: